y3rbiadit0/cleaningrobotpy/user_story_6.md

 ## Example

-Suppose the current temperature of the robot exceeds 70°C, and the status of the robot is `(2,3,E)`.
+Suppose the current temperature of the robot exceeds or equals 70°C, and the status of the robot is `(2,3,E)`.
 If the robot receives the command `f`, it stops all motors and raises an exception with the following message:
 `"Temperature exceeded safe limit!
 Current: 75°C"`